 Orchestrating the Pieces of the Approach Through a Developmental Framework

-With the overarching developmental framework of the DIR model, all therapies and programming will be co-ordinated with the same approach, tailored to the child and his/her family.
+With the overarching developmental framework of the Developmental, Individual differences, Relationship-based (DIR) model, all therapies and programming will be co-ordinated with the same approach, tailored to the child and their family.
 Each person working with the child will be aware of developmentally appropriate activities, the child’s sensory profile, and what motivates the child.

 Dr. Greenspan says this is is critical to get the “whole mind and the whole brain working together as an orchestra” in each learning relationship.
 We want each person who is working with the child to offer a “multi‐sensory, motor, affectively meaningful context for learning” that is specifically tailored to each child and family.

 If a child requires speech & language support, the Speech & Language Pathologist using a DIR approach will follow the child’s lead to find what motivates the child naturally in order to have emotion invested in the learning.
 They will choose a motivating activity within which to practice opportunities for communication that the child enjoys.

 So if the child needs to move to stay regulated, the therapist will not expect the child to sit at a table, for instance.
 And rather than showing the child pictures or drilling the child, the professional will provide an experience with the words the child is learning so it will be generalized and internalized rather than memorized.

 For instance, if the child enjoys bouncing a ball, they will play together with the ball and the professional will say “ball” while holding the ball up for the child to get, when the child grabs it, or when the child throws or bounces it.
 It can be an opportunity to teach other words such as “ball up” or “ball behind” or “ball under“, etc.